-Dividends, disposition of earnings and outlook Corporate Governance Report Board of Directors Group management
+Dividends, disposition of earnings and outlook Corporate Governance

+Report

 The target is a financial preparedness of at least 25% of fixed costs (measured as % of cash and cash equivalents together with unutilized credit facilities in relation to annual fixed costs).
 SAS prepares a rolling liquidity forecast that is used as a basis to ensure that financial preparedness is maintained and to identify refinancing needs.
 SAS typically uses bank loans, bonds, subordinated loans, hybrid bonds and leases as sources of funding.